Servers-for-Hackers/serversforhackers-newsletter/readme.md

 ✔️ * SSL Overview
 ✔️ * Creating Self-Signed Cert (+ wildcard)
 ✔️ * Apache & Nginx Setup with SSL
-* (I have videos on setting up SSL in production)
+✔️ * Redirect to new URLs
-* Redirect to new URLs
+✔️ * MOVE DISQUS THREAD CORRECTLY
-* MOVE DISQUS THREAD CORRECTLY
+* NEW ARTICLE: Videos on setting up SSL in production

 ✔️ /editions/2014/04/22/hosts-dns-multi-tenancy/